 With an iterative model, you can’t afford to keep pushing things off.
 Eventually, that closet will need to be so big that it takes up the entire house.

 Start making an inventory of things that need to be cleaned up, and start adding these as tasks for your team.
 Maybe your goal is to complete two technical debt tickets per month.
-Maybe you start smelling something really foul and need an entire sprint dedicated to a refactor.
+Maybe you start smelling something really foul and need an entire sprint dedicated to a refactoring.
 Maybe a new feature will be easier to implement if some other code is reorganized, so you add that task as a pre-requisite.

 However you do it, do it with intention and planning.
 That closet is not going to clean itself.